SDS-192-Intro/MP2/README.md

 10. In 400-500 words, you should write a blog post reporting on your visualization:
   * Paragraph 1: Introduce the dataset and the question you posed when approaching the analysis.
   * Paragraph 2: Report on findings from your analysis.
-  * Paragraph 3: Summarize the key takeaway from your analysis and describe at least one ethical concern we should consider when joining data across data frames.
+  * Paragraph 3: Summarize the key takeaway from your analysis and describe at least one ethical concern we should consider when analyzing this data.
+As a reminder of our ethics framework for this course:
+    * What assumptions and commitments informed the design of this dataset?
+    * Who has had a say in data collection and analysis regarding this dataset?
+Who has been excluded?
+    * What are the benefits and harms of this dataset, and how are they distributed amongst diverse social groups?
 11. Open `contributions.qmd` and briefly describe each team member's contributions to the project.
 12. When you are done, you should save all .qmd files, render the documents, commit changes, and then push changes back to GitHub.
 That's it for submission.
 You don't need to submit anything on Moodle.